toransahu/notes/docs/cs-fundamentals/Algo.md

 ### 6. Heap Sort
 - **Desc:**
-    - Make max heap using heapify().
+    1. Create a max-heap: Using HEAPIFY (aka `BUILD_<MIN/MAX>_HEAP`.
 To do so, start from last leaf and make max heap till root node.
-    - Loop from last leaf to second node.
+    2. EXTRACT (Get and Delete) the Top/Root nodes from the heap one by one to get sorted items
+        1. DELETE the top/root node
-        - Swap last leaf with root node in max heap
+        1. Fill the empty root position by Swapping the last leaf with root node in max heap
-        - Heapify the sub-tree (by ignoring last leaf) at root node till the loop covers all the nodes except the root node
+        2. PERCOLATE_DOWN the (newly added) root node (by ignoring nodes added in step #3) till the loop covers all the nodes (no need to do anything with the last node in the heap)
+    3. While doing step #2, why not add those items/nodes back again to the same array  (start at the end, in right to left direction) so that we can avoid an auxilary space and utilize the same array (to store items in sorted order)
+        1. Note: while doing step #2, make sure we're  not considering the nodes added during step #3
 - **Pre-requisites:**
 - **Useful:**
     - When there is time (Quick's problem) and space (Merge's problem) bound